VincentSheehan22/UCDPA_vincentsheehan/README.md

 4      4    Ron Francis   L   C  1731  549  1249  1798  -18   977  1.04  349  1040  188  727  12   31    4   79  3756  14.6     --  54.8
 ```

+#### Type Conversion
-Dataframe contains numeric columns stored as object type, as shown by `df.info()`.
+The dataframe contains numeric columns stored as object type, as shown by `df.info()`.
 As such, these columns are not
-represented with `df.describe()` Conversion to int and float types required.
+represented with `df.describe()` Conversion to int and float types is required.

 ```
 <class 'pandas.core.frame.DataFrame'>